Kabir Singh: Marketing

 In a first-of-its-kind marketing deal, Kabir Singh became the first Bollywood film to have its very own theatre.
 As many as 15 PVR theatres in 15 cities across India would be renamed as "Kabir Singh Ka Theatre", with auditoriums reflecting the characteristics of the title character played by Kapoor.

 Release

 Kabir Singh was released on 21 June 2019, worldwide on 3616 screens including 3123 screens in India.
 It is distributed by AA Films within India.
+Cinestaan AA Distributors is distributed through Magic Cloud Media & Entertainment in overseas.
+White Hill Studios is also distributed in North America.
 Khetani chose not to release the film in Pakistan, following the 2019 Pulwama attack.
 The film received an 'A' (adults only) certificate from the Central Board of Film Certification (CBFC) with the CBFC asking the makers to modify a scene where a character is seen snorting drugs, and also asked for insertion of static warning messages against drug abuse in all such scenes.